ScDor/prevent-poetry-downgrade/README.md

 # Prevent Poetry Downgrade

 This [pre-commit](https://pre-commit.com) hook ensures that the *version of Poetry* used to manage a project's dependencies does not get inadvertently downgraded when editing the `poetry.lock` file.

-It prevents committing changes that would lower the Poetry version, encouraging best practices in dependency management.
+It prevents cases where a collaborator with an outdated version of Poetry causes unintended changes, and encourages best-practices.

 ## Usage